jbeluch/xbmcswift2/docs/quickstart.rst

    from xbmcswift2 import xbmc, xbmcgui

 Since these modules are written in C, they are only available when running XBMC.
-To make plugins run on the command line, XBMC has mock versions of these modules.
+To enable plugins to run on the command line, xbmcswift2 has mock versions of these modules.

 Going further